Key responsibilities of the job include:

 - Educational organisations

-They also work for large corporate organisations with in-house websites, multimedia and new media departments.
+Multimedia specialists also work for large corporate organisations with in-house websites, multimedia departments and new media departments.

 Vacancies are advertised online, by careers services and recruitment agencies, in newspapers and trade publications including Computing, Marketing Week, Campaign, Computer Weekly and their respective websites.